 You supply content, usually in Word format.
 This content then needs to be converted into a format suitable for the web.
 A web designer can do this or you may use a Content Management Software (CMS) portal.
 Our Web Hosting packages all include free CMS software making it easy for you to host your website.
 We also provide a FREE SSL Certificate for every site on our Web Hosting packages.

 Now that you know what hosting and content are, let’s take a look at the steps needed to get your website online.

 You will need to take the following steps to move from that decision to a presence on the internet that will hopefully improve your business or brand.

-- Check availability of your chosen domain.
-This can be done on the customer portal at Host Africa.
+- Check the availability of your chosen domain.
+This can be done on our customer portal.

 - Decide on the hosting package you need.
 Most people overestimate the size that they will need so rather go smaller than bigger as an upgrade is always easier than a downgrade.
 If you are planning on running your site with some very special custom scripting and software consider getting your own Virtual Private Server (VPS).
 Also, remember that if you need C# and/or .NET/.ASP(X) you will need to host on your own Windows VPS as most hosting companies do not offer Windows as a web hosting platform due to security issues.

-- At Host Africa, you can register your domain AND take Web Hosting in the same transaction which makes the process a lot simpler.
-I would always recommend to either take the hosting and domain together or register your hosting package first and then your domain.
+- With us, you can register your domain and get a Web Hosting package in the same transaction which makes the process a lot simpler.
+I would always recommend either taking the hosting and domain together or registering your hosting package first and then your domain.

 C. Email and Content

 - Add your email addresses to your web portal.
-This is easy to do through Host Africa’s customer portal if you have a Web Hosting package.
+This is easy to do through our customer portal if you have a Web Hosting package.

 - Build your website by either using one of our free Website Builders or your own web designer.
-Web designers will usually also do the Search Engine Optimization (SEO) so that Googe and other search engines will become aware of your website.
+Some web designers will also do Search Engine Optimization (SEO) so that Google and other search engines will become aware of your website.
 You may do this yourself, but it needs some research to get it right as the rules change every year.